We rise by lifting others | Amazon Wish list

 We rise by lifting others… or in this case, gifting others.
-For anyone on Twitter, you may have already seen the wish list #spreadkindness #sendlove campaign going around.
+For anyone on Twitter, you may have seen the wish list #spreadkindness #sendlove campaign going around.
 And do you know what?

 It’s bloody lovely!